The Making of 'Discovery Awaits'

 I feel many elements of this painting turned out exactly right: the curving line of the beach that beckons the viewer into the scene, the glow of light on the water, the unusual cloud patterns that lead the eye to the sculpted pine trees, the warm and inviting colour scheme, and the canoe which adds a storytelling element.
 I love the sense of place in this painting and feel like I could step into the scene.
 I grew up just east of Algonquin Park, and have happy memories of time spent on sandy beaches like this one, swimming, canoeing, listening to the wind in the trees and enjoying the peace of nature.

 The completed painting is mounted on an archival wood panel, trimmed, varnished, and presented in a black wood floater frame.
-There is no glass to get in the way of enjoying the details of 'Adventure Awaits'.
+There is no glass to get in the way of enjoying the details of 'Discovery Awaits'.

 If you have comments you wish to share, please do so using the 'Leave a Comment' button at the top of this post.